jonathanhammond/Origami-touchPreview/README.md

 ## How to Use
 - Clone this repo
 - Add hOz OpenAL.plugin to /Library/Graphics/Quartz Composer Plug-Ins
-- Open the TouchPreview.qtz files**
+- Open the TouchPreview.qtz file
 - Have fun!

 ## Dependencies